 - When being dismissed or selected for redundancy.

-- After leaving the job, for example when requesting a reference or dealing with the company pension fund.
+- After leaving the job, eg when requesting a reference or dealing with the company pension fund.

 An employer can be held responsible not just for the discriminatory actions of the management or of the company itself but also for the behaviour of other employees.